xordspar0/paper-skin/README.md

 A simple Python script for making Minecraft player skins into printable paper crafts

-You can obtain your current skin file at minecraft.net/skin/YOUR_USERNAME.png
+You can obtain your current skin file my logging into your account at minecraft.net, going to the skin section of your profile, right clicking your current skin image, and saving it as a file.

 Usage
 =====